do-sieg/RPGMaker/ScriptManager/README.md

 * Without a slash, the system will look for a .rb file with that name.
 ---
 ## Functions
 There are a few functions to use with the ScriptManager module.
-In order to be able to call it from its location, all calls must be preceeded by :
+In order to be able to call it from its location, all calls must be preceeded by:
 ```ruby
     Kernel.require(File.expand_path("ScriptManager.rb"))
 ```